RobertoTorino/new-cdk-app/README_WORKSHOP.md

 - AWS CDK Toolkit
 - Python

-**Info:iIf you start this workshop you will first run a script, this will install the most recent AWS CDK version and set up the basics for this new CDK project using Typescript.
+Info: if you start this workshop you can choose between two scripts:
+1. A regular script which will install the most recent AWS CDK version and set up the basics for a new CDK project using Typescript.
 You get a simple Lambda and an S3 Bucket.
 It will execute a first commit and shows the results.
 It will synthesize the app and if successful it shows the newly created stack.
-It will also provide you with some basic tests.**
+It will also provide you with some basic tests.
+2. A variable script where you can choose the name of your app, the rest of the logic is the same as for scri[pt 1.

 ## Development process via Makefile